Yap Weng Wah: Sentence and imprisonment

-On 20 March 2015, 2 months after his conviction by the High Court, 31-year-old Yap was sentenced to a total of 30 years' imprisonment and 24 strokes of the cane, which was the minimum sentence sought by the prosecution.
+On 20 March 2015, two months after his conviction by the High Court, 31-year-old Yap was sentenced to a total of 30 years' imprisonment and 24 strokes of the cane, which was the minimum sentence sought by the prosecution.
 The sentence was backdated to 8 September 2012, the date of Yap's remand.

 In his judgement, Justice Woo Bih Li said that Yap's offences were "particularly heinous", and he also cited that other than deterrence, the punishment meted out should also reflect the sentencing principle of “retribution” and the degree of emotional and psychological harm he had caused to his victims.
 Woo said that he did not believe Yap was genuinely remorseful of his crimes, since from the start he tried to downplay the magnitude of his crimes, which Woo described as "the worst case of sexual offences against pubescent males."
 In Woo's words, he pointed out that Yap's guilty plea "did not spring from genuine remorse, but from a realisation that his goose was as good as cooked."

-The judge also said that the other aggravating circumstances were the high premeditation displayed by Yap and him using the Internet to lure and befriend his victims, earned their trust and breached it while satisfying his deviant sexual urges.
-He rejected the argument from the defence that Yap was suicidal, as since his suicidal tendencies are phrased in tentative terms, will have to be properly managed by the prison authorities.
+The judge also said that the other aggravating circumstances were the high premeditation displayed by Yap and his using the Internet to lure and befriend his victims, earning their trust and breaching it while satisfying his deviant sexual urges.
+He rejected the argument from the defence that Yap was suicidal since his suicidal tendencies are phrased in tentative terms and will have to be properly managed by the prison authorities.
 The filming of these acts by Yap also gave risk to the possibility of the videos falling into the hands of third parties and being circulated.
 He cited that there is a strong public interest to deter any potential criminals from misusing the Internet to gain access to a large number of potential victims.
 For these reasons, along with the high possibility reoffending, he sentenced Yap to a lengthy jail term to separate him from society as long as possible.

-It was reported that while hearing the sentence, Yap teared up and his family were saddened to hear the verdict.
-The family were given time to talk to Yap before he was led away from court to prison to start serving his sentence.
+It was reported that while hearing the sentence, Yap teared up, and his family were saddened to hear the verdict.
+The family was given time to talk to Yap before he was led away from court to prison to start serving his sentence.
 The family declined to be interviewed.
 There was no appeal filed against the sentence.

-Yap is still in prison serving his sentence as of 2021.
-Provided that he served with good behaviour in prison, Yap would only need to serve at least two-thirds of his 30-year sentence (20 years) before he can be granted an early release, with his possible (early) release date being on 8 September 2032.
+Yap is currently behind bars serving his 30-year jail term.
+Since the sentence was backdated to 8 September 2012, the possibility of parole being granted after completing two-thirds of his sentence (i.e. 20 years) will occur in 2032, at which time Yap will be 48 – 49 years old.